mostafanazarali/ECMWF-netcdf-to-DFS2/README.md

 # ECMWF-netcdf-to-DFS2
-Converts ECMWF ERA-Interim wind and MSLP data from netcdf format to DHI MIKE DFS2 format
+This Matlab code converts ECMWF ERA-Interim wind and MSLP data from netcdf format to DHI MIKE DFS2 format.